-It is an essential organ whose functions include the development of growth, increased muscle gain, decreased fat storage and production of hormones.
+It is an essential organ whose functions include growth development, increased muscle gain, decreased fat storage, and production of hormones.

-The thyroid gland is important to maintain the production and use of other hormones and chemicals in the body.
+The thyroid gland is essential to maintain the body’s production and use of other hormones and chemicals.

-Also the increase of the metabolism and increase of the effect of the catecholamine , controls the general temperature of the body, among others.
+Also, the increase of the metabolism and the effect of the catecholamine controls the general temperature of the body, among others.

 The thyroid gland produces hormones (T3 and T4) that help regulate the function of other organs.

-The pituitary gland and the thyroid work together to produce the correct amount of thyroid hormone for the body.
+The pituitary gland and the thyroid work together to produce the body’s correct amount of thyroid hormone.

-If the body needs more thyroid hormone, the pituitary will increase the production of thyrotropin, which in turn will stimulate the production of thyroid hormone.
+If the body needs more thyroid hormone, the pituitary will increase the production of thyrotropin, stimulating thyroid hormone production.

 Anatomy of the thyroid gland